Nadorrano/cv-friggeri-x/README.md

 ## license

-This work is released under the [CC BY-NC-SA 3.0] (http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
+This work is released under the MIT license.
+See LICENSE.